 Specifies the mode combination range for an TD-ADGA calculation in order to construct potential energy and/or molecular properties surfaces.
 The second argument is used to specify the name of the time-dependent wave function calculation, to calculate the TD-ADGA for.

+Example for TdAdgaInfo

+#2 TdAdgaIn fo

-2 mytdh // Specifies up-to 2 mode cu // Use TDH named 'mytdh'. ts.
+2 // Specifies up-to 2 mode cuts.

+mytdh // Use TDH named 'mytdh'.